 My name is Jacqui Murray.
 I am also the editor/curator/contributor for Ask a Tech Teacher.
 Often if you contact us here, you’ll get me!
 I am the editor/author of over a hundred tech ed resources including a K-12 technology curriculum, K-8 keyboard curriculum, K-8 Digital Citizenship curriculum.
-I am webmaster for four blogs, an adjunct professor on tech ed topics, CSG Master Teacher, an Amazon Vine Voice book reviewer, CAEP reviewer, CSTA presentation reviewer, freelance journalist on tech ed topics, and a weekly contributor to TeachHUB.
+I am webmaster for four blogs, an adjunct professor on tech ed topics, Master Teacher, an Amazon Vine Voice, CSTA presentation reviewer, freelance journalist on tech ed topics, and a quarterly contributor to NEA Today.

-I teach K-8 technology in a physical and virtual classroom, everything from mouse skills to Photoshop, teaching students to teaching teachers, creating curriculum to implementing it, basing lessons on guidelines from IB to Common Core.
+I teach K-12 technology in a virtual classroom, everything from mouse skills to Photoshop, teaching students to teaching teachers, creating curriculum to implementing it, basing lessons on guidelines from IB to Common Core.
 I am variously a guide, a computer repair person, a hand-holder, a problem-solver, a risk-taker, a negotiator, and a prognosticator.
 I wear all hats whether they fit or not.

 Over the years, I’ve taught thousands of students and loved every minute of it.
 There’s nothing more exhilarating than to be let loose on the savannas of the internet with a toolkit chock full of technology tools.